CS123, Intro to AI

 Enhanced Control: Organizations can control the data sources used by the LLM, ensuring that the generated responses are relevant and authoritative.

-Your educational history, or work resume
+Your educational history, or work resume.

-Specific information about a particular course at a particular college
+Specific information about a particular course at a particular college.

 Current news, or new developments in some field.

-History or policies of a lesser-known company or organization
+History or policies of a lesser-known company or organization.

 If it doesn't know the answer, it will sometimes just make one up!

-Out-of-date information: The model (sometimes called a foundation model), was trained at some point in time and it's knowledge ends at time it's training data was obtained.
+Out-of-date information: The model (sometimes called a foundation model), was trained at some point in time and it's knowledge ends at the time it's training data was obtained.

-Access to private data: The model was trained on public data, so any private data, like patient health care records, student record or HR records would not be included; neither would proprietary data like company marketing strategy, manufacturing processes or computer code.
+Access to private data: The model was trained on public data, so any private data, like patient health care records, student records or HR records would not be included; neither would proprietary data like company marketing strategy, manufacturing processes or computer code.

 Citations: The way an LLM is trained doesn't provide transparency into where specific information came from.
 But, data from a RAG knowledge store can be tagged with it's source.